Bavet municipality

 Bavet (បាវិត, Bavĭt [ɓaːʋət]) is the largest city in Svay Rieng Province, Cambodia.
-It is an international border gate between Cambodia and Vietnam.
-Its counterpart across the border is Moc Bai, Vietnam.
+An international border crossing between Cambodia and Vietnam, its counterpart across the border is Mộc Bài of Tây Ninh Province, Vietnam.

-Bavet belongs to one of the poorest provinces of Cambodia.
-Actually, its only economic resource is its position on NH1, on the straight way between Ho Chi Minh City and Phnom Penh.

 Bavet is one of the "special economic zones" (SEZ) of Cambodia and there were established textile industries and bicycles factories.
-However the most evident economic activity of Bavet are the casinos and cockfighting rings, attended by Vietnamese.
+However, the most evident economic activity of Bavet are the casinos, fraud factories and cockfighting rings, attended by Chinese and Vietnamese.

 In accordance with decentralization politics experienced by Cambodian government, Bavet commune has become a municipality by sub-decree in December 2008.
 There are about 10–12 (from small to large) casinos and 6 to 7 developing areas set up by foreign investors.
 The city is in a growing state.
-The 2 km-long Neak Loeang bridge funded by Japan has been finished in April, 2015.
+The 2 km-long Neak Loeang bridge funded by Japan has been finished in April 2015.
 It is the longest bridge in Cambodia.

 Transport

 The proposed Ho Chi Minh City–Phnom Penh railway is planned to pass through Bavet.